 It was Friday afternoon and the kids are almost out of school so a bunch of us picked up lunch and met at Lafreniere Park to let the kids play on the playground.
-It was hot and I didn’t know about this hot playground danger that happened to my son.
+It was hot and like a lot of parents I didn't know about this hot playground danger that happened to my son.

 It was a hot day.
 There were pink cheeks everywhere.
 The kids kept coming back to the picnic tables for water or juice.
 One mom even brought ice “just in case” and today we definitely needed it.

 When I hurried to bring my daughter to potty, son apparently decided to take off his shoes.
-Were gone maybe 2 minutes.
+I was away for maybe 2 minutes.
 Bad idea.
 Big mistake.
 Epic fail.

 I come out the bathroom and he's crying.
 The moms are standing all around him.
 One mom is pouring water on his feet.
 My poor little boy has blisters on the bottoms of his feet.
 He was crying inconsolably.
 I felt like the worst mom ever.
 My son is traumatized by this incident.
 I now worry that I won't be able to relax at the park anymore, instead of sitting in the shade relaxing.